-The APS strongly advocates for the ARLC to be involved in prevention efforts to help minimise the incidence of sexual and other violence.
-Working with people who use violence can be challenging, as it often requires a marked shift in their long-entrenched attitudes and beliefs about what is appropriate behaviour and what is their 'right' as an individual.
-Insights gained from The National Community Attitudes Survey on Violence Against Women included an investigation of the knowledge about, and attitudes towards, the various forms of sexual assault in Australia.
+The APS strongly advocates for sufficient emphasis and funding to be devoted to prevention efforts to ultimately help minimise the incidence of domestic, family and sexual violence.
+The APS commends the work being done in South Australia and other jurisdictions to date regarding raising awareness of what constitutes respectful relationships, in particular regarding coercive control.
+Working with people who use violence, or are at risk of using violence can be challenging, as it often requires a marked shift in their long-entrenched attitudes and beliefs about what is appropriate behaviour and what is their 'right' as an individual8.

+Insights gained from The National Community Attitudes Survey on Violence Against Women included an investigation of the knowledge about, and attitudes towards, the various forms of sexual assault in Australia9.
 The results suggest that many Australians still think victims of sexual offences are at least partially to blame.
-Similar beliefs have also previously been reported in the police force.
+Similar beliefs have also previously been reported in the police force10.
 In particular, the following was found for Australians aged 16 and over:

-- 1 in 5 (19%) were unaware that non-consensual sex in marriage is against the law, - 1 in 10 (11%) believed that women were 'probably lying' about sexual assault if they did not report it straight away, - 2 in 5 (42%) agreed that 'it was common for sexual assault accusations to be used as a way of 'getting back at men', - 1 in 3 (33%) believed that 'rape resulted from men not being able to control their need for sex', - 1 in 8 (13%) agreed that a man is justified in having non-consensual sex if the woman initiated intimacy in a scenario where a couple had just met, and - 1 in 7 (15%) agreed non-consensual sex was justified in a scenario where the couple were married and the woman initiated intimacy.
+- 1 in 5 (19%) were unaware that non-consensual sex in marriage is against the law, - 1 in 10 (11%) believed that women were 'probably lying' about sexual assault if they did not report it straight away, - 2 in 5 (42%) agreed that 'it was common for sexual assault accusations to be used as a way of 'getting back at men', - 1 in 3 (33%) believed that 'rape resulted from men not being able to control their need for sex', - 1 in 8 (13%) agreed that a man is justified in having non-consensual sex if the woman initiated intimacy in a scenario where a couple had just met, and - 1 in 7 (15%) agreed non-consensual sex was justified in a scenario where the couple were married and the woman initiated intimacy.9

 There will clearly need to be widespread social change to reverse this culture in Australia.
-Psychologists are equipped to support attitudinal change and overcome biases in perception and information processing using evidence-based approaches, ideally commencing from early in life (during school age).
-On a related issue, it is clear that Australian media still features, and in ways promotes, violence against women.
-Increased acceptance of aggression and sexual violence helps to normalise it and contributes to the perception it is 'too difficult' to fix13-15.
-Widespread attitudinal change programs should be targeted to the current community readiness level.
-The APS would be pleased to assist in the co-design and implementation of initiatives to increase the knowledge and understanding of sexual and other offences to change these current destructive, widespread attitudes.
+Psychologists are equipped to support attitudinal change and overcome biases in perception and information processing using evidence-based approaches^{11,12}, ideally commencing from early in life (i.e. school age).
+On a related issue, it is clear that Australian media still features, and in ways promotes, violence against women13.
+Increased acceptance of aggression and sexual violence helps to normalise it and contributes to the perception it is 'too difficult' to fix^{13-15}.
+Widespread attitudinal change programs should be targeted to the current community readiness level16.